 4000 RPM Motors x .125 inches per rev = 500 inches per minute motion test of the system and does not use gain terms or the position loop for motion.
-Please refer to the Installation Guide provide with your control for more information on this feature.
+Please refer to the Speeds information in this guide for more information on this feature.